 Intoxicant abuse is common with quack medicine promoted and prescribed by the medical industry and approved by government agencies.

 Types of Intoxicants and Intoxication Properties

-Psychedelic intoxicants paralyze nerves causing dizziness, clumsiness, fever or chills, vomiting, confusion, personality changes, hyperemotionality, delirium, mania, hallucinations, paranoia, erratic behavior and thinking and manic euphoria, panic, and fear.
-Psychedelics are found in fungi, such as ergot, kanna, magic mushrooms, peyote, and amanitas; and plants: such as salvia, ayahuasca (Psychotria viridis - DMT), and hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and cbd.
+Psychedelic intoxicants paralyze nerves causing dizziness, clumsiness, fever or chills, vomiting, confusion, personality changes, hyperemotionality, delirium, mania, hallucinations, paranoia, including mind-altering erratic behavior and thinking, and manic euphoria, panic, and fear.
+Psychedelics are found in fungi: such as ergot, kanna, magic mushrooms (psilocybin), peyote, agave (mescaline), and amanitas; and plants: such as salvia, ayahuasca (Psychotria viridis - DMT), and hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and CBD.
 Short-term use of psychedelics can cause reclusive behaviors, paranoia, and personality changes, whereas long-term use can cause improper learning of subjects, inability to understand one's enviroment and others, and psychosis concerning losing touch with reality.

 Intoxicants Are Not Food, Herbs and Dietary Supplements